 So how do we go about resolving this issue?
 Looking to get more positive reviews from legit and happy patients?
 While this process takes a bit of time and work, it is worth it in the long run.
 Let me show you how we approach this, and you choose for yourself it’s right for you.

-The first step in garnering reviews, is to put in place a system that works and is easy not only for the end user writing them, but for the staff at the business looking to acquire these.
+The first step in garnering reviews is to put in place a system that works and is easy not only for the end user writing them, but for the staff at the dental office looking to acquire them.
 If it’s difficult for any of the above to figure out where to go, what to do, etc., they are far less likely.
-So, what we have done, is put in place on all of our sites a /review-us/ page that links out all important directories we are targeting at the moment.
+So, what we have done is put in place on all of our sites a /review-us/ page that links out to several all-important directories we are targeting at the moment.
 See below for a screenshot.

-This allows us, our client, and their clients know where to go to leave a review on them.
-We dont stop here however.
-Part of what people will want to see, is the reviews / testimonials themselves.
-So in addition to building a /review-us/ page, we implement a /testimonials/ page as seen here that is placed on their site (We dont want them to leave their site if possible, especially if there might be a negative review floating around.) ,
+This allows us, our client, and their patients to know where to go to leave a review.
+We don’t stop there, however.
+Part of what people will want to see is the reviews / testimonials themselves.
+So in addition to building a /review-us/ page, we implement a /testimonials/ page, as seen below, that is placed on their website (We don’t want them to leave their site if possible, especially if there might be a negative review floating around.) ,

 This /testimonials/ page also encourages users to leave their testimonial while they are there (and we get to final editorial approval),

 In this page, we implement the hReview tag to promote on Google, and with that we get this on our SERP (Note, the above screenshot and below one are 2 separate clients),